reclaimhosting/bigpicture/README.md

-# bigpicture
+# Big Picture Installatron Application Installer
-Installatron application installer for Big Picture WordPress Theme
+This package is a custom [Installatron](https://installatron.com) application that creates a WordPress install with the Big Picture WordPress Theme built by Alan Levine and based on the [HTML5 UP! template](https://html5up.net/big-picture) by the same name.